RevealBi/Documentation/en/datasources/supported-data-sources/microsoft-sql-server.md

 ## Microsoft SQL Server

+>[!NOTE] Microsoft SQL Server is not supported in the Web version of Reveal.

 To configure a Microsoft SQL Server data source, you can set the following information:

 ![Enter SQL Server Details](images/Enter-SQL-Server-Details.png)